Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 What Happened

-In March 2026, reports surfaced that a Kid Rock concert scheduled as part of a MAGA-branded festival had sold approximately 200 tickets at a venue designed to hold thousands.
-The story went viral on Reddit's r/Music community, where it quickly became one of the most-discussed posts of the week.
+March 2026.
+Reports hit Reddit that a Kid Rock concert at a MAGA-branded festival sold about 200 tickets at a venue designed for thousands.
+The r/Music thread blew up immediately.
+Became one of the most-discussed posts of the week.

-The event was reportedly facing cancellation due to the abysmal ticket sales.
-For context: Kid Rock's “Devil Without a Cause” album sold 14 million copies.
-He used to headline arenas with 15,000+ capacity and sell them out.
-“Bawitdaba” was an anthem that entire stadiums screamed in unison.
+For context: “Devil Without a Cause” sold 14 million copies.
+This man used to headline 15,000-seat arenas and sell them out.
+“Bawitdaba” was an anthem that entire stadiums screamed together.

 Two hundred tickets.
 That's not a concert.
 That's a house party with a cover charge.

-The venue wasn't in some remote location.
-The prices weren't astronomical.
-The marketing existed.
-People just didn't buy tickets.
-And that tells you everything you need to know about what happens when your audience can't remember the last song you made but can name every political rally you attended.
+It wasn't a remote location.
+Prices weren't insane.
+Marketing existed.
+People just... didn't buy tickets.
+And that tells you everything about what happens when your audience can't name your last song but can name every rally you attended.

 The Rise and Fall